kumahq/kuma/docs/proposals/TrafficRoute-L4.md

           region: eu-west-3 # <<< subset 2
     ```

+    **Answer:**

+    1. the most recently created rule wins
+    2. don't allow this to happen by denying a CREATE/UPDATE that introduces a new rule for exactly the same selectors

    B. Does match by 2 tags have higher priority than match by 1 tag ?
 E.g.,

    ```yaml